So, a brief outline to this topic before I start:

 I once knew the registration of this car but I can't for the life of me remember what it is!
 It's either a 1972 or a 1974 (I remember the number being even) MK3 Mini Automatic which from factory was white.
 Turned into a replica in early 2012.
 Often seen with a very used leather armchair on the roof and stickers on the side which read "This is one the original Mr Bean MINI's from the hit TV series".
 Nope, I typed that quote word for word, including the word that's missing This car wasn't used in the series, it was badly replicated and not properly researched, like the rest of the replicas they have on display.
 Additionally, Mr Bean's Minis were only ever MK4s and none of them were automatic!

-BMW Germany used to claim that this was one of the original Mr Bean cars.
+The MINI Classic Collection claim that this was one of eleven of the original Mr Bean cars.
 There was a story about it being bought from someone who worked on production...something like that.
 It's a very lovely car, but sadly just a 1974 Mini 1000.
+Although they claim this to be an original Mr Bean Mini there is an obvious lack of bolt and padlock on the door, in an interview a spokesperson did for the car they said that the reason it's not there is due to them not wanting to drill holes in the car...you work that one out!
 Strangely this is the only car here to have been 'Citron' from factory!
-The car was taken to Germany in 2013, there is an export maker on the registration according to the DVLA and with only 30,275 miles before it went over, it has certainly kept the miles down!
-By the time BMW were releasing pictures of it with a black bonnet it was up to 32,439, so at least it's not sitting in a garage doing nothing!
-The first and second pictures of this car are from the BMW Group Press Release, the third and fourth are it in London before it was exported and the same car again, this time with Cooper wheels on for a shoot with a Porsche.
+The car was taken to Germany in 2013, there is an export maker on the original registration (GKN) according to the DVLA and with only 30,275 miles before it went over, it had certainly kept the miles down!
+By the time BMW Germany were releasing pictures of it with a black bonnet it was up to 32,439, so at least it's not sitting in a garage doing nothing!
+This car sometimes appears with the registration X523 OFC, which is the registration of a Tahiti Blue Cooper Sport MPi that also happens to be a former BMW press car.
+The first, second and third pictures of this car are from the BMW Group Press Release and the MINI Classic Collection, the fourth and fifth are it in London before it was exported and the same car again, this time with Cooper wheels on for a shoot with a Porsche.

 The Armchair Mini